Visit the Events page to register for an upcoming training.

 Home Upgrade requires a Contractor State License Board (CSLB) B License (General Contractor) OR a combination of C-2 (Insulation) and C-20 (HVAC) licenses.
 A CSLB B License is required for Advanced Home Upgrade.
 In addition, a CSLB license appropriate to the scope of work is required for contractors performing Home Upgrade and/or Advanced Home Upgrade jobs.
 Classifications C2, C4, C5, C6, C7, C9, C10, C16, C17, C20, C33, and C38 are some of the licenses appropriate for work in the program.
 View the full requirements here.

 Contractors must be properly licensed, insured, and attend required trainings.
-View the full requirements here [link to table in Participate section].
-Learn more by registering for a mandatory introductory webinar; browse the events calendar for the latest sessions (insert link to calendar).
+View the full requirements here.
+Learn more by registering for a mandatory introductory webinar; browse the events calendar for the latest sessions.

 Yes.
 Build It Green collaborates with marketing and sales experts to offer monthly and bi-monthly webinars, covering various topics that help you stay on top of industry updates, resources, and techniques to sell home performance and the Home Upgrade program.
 Visit the Events and Training section for upcoming events.